Michigan Layoffs — February 2014

 |---|---|---|---|---|

-The biggest impact was at Charles River Laboratories at its Portage facility, reporting 84 affected workers.
-DAL Global Service followed with 0 workers.
+The largest notice was filed by Charles River Laboratories at its Portage facility, reporting 84 affected workers.

-This data points to a easing in workforce disruptions across Michigan, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Michigan, with filings falling below both recent and year-ago levels.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Michigan.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Michigan WARN notices, browse layoffs by state, or download the full dataset.